British heritage charity flags Enid Blyton's 'racism'

 The English Heritage website cites her story The Little Black Doll from 1966 where the doll's face is washed "clean" by rain.

-It also says that publishers Macmillan in 1960 refused to publish her story The Mystery That Never Was, citing a "faint but unattractive touch of old-fashioned xenophobia".
+It also says publisher Macmillan in 1960 refused to publish her story The Mystery That Never Was, citing a "faint but unattractive touch of old-fashioned xenophobia".

 While Blyton enjoyed massive popularity with children, she was shunned by middle-class parents and the cultural establishment, he stressed.